abhishekk-y16/MarcAndreessen_ASCII_Minor-II/README.md

 ## Contributing

-- Open an issue or PR to suggest new features (Presets, progressive reveal modes, terminal auto-detection).
+- Open an Issue or PR to suggest new features (Presets, progressive reveal modes, terminal auto-detection).

 ## Credits